What is Pelvic Floor Physiotherapy?

 When your pelvic floor muscles are tight and weak, the tension is treated before the weakness.
 Once the muscles have reached a normal resting tone, and are able to relax fully, their strength is reassessed and strengthening exercises are prescribed, if appropriate.

 Self-care is an important part of treatment.
 Avoid pushing or straining when urinating and ask your health care provider about how to treat constipation.
-Relaxing the muscles in the pelvic floor area is important, and doing reverse kegels may be one way to help lengthen and relax these muscles.
+Relaxing the muscles in the pelvic floor area is important, and doing reverse Kegels may be one way to help lengthen and relax these muscles.
 Using methods such as warm baths twice daily can also be helpful.

-Persistent pain education is an important part of treating pelvic floor dysfunction since the pelvic area is an area that we often hold our stress.
+Persistent pain education is an important part of treating pelvic floor dysfunction since the pelvic area is an area where we often hold our stress.
 Anxiety, stress and our thoughts, attitudes and beliefs can perpetuate the pain in our pelvis; understanding how our pain system works has shown to be an effective way of reducing the threat of ongoing pelvic floor dysfunction.

 To learn more about our detailed approach to incontinence, please visit Male and Female Incontinence.